 Creating a color-coded map provides information about an area of interest.
 To find out more about a market, you can quickly identify important patterns in the area you are investigating by viewing information about key metrics on a map.
 You can visually explore demographic information, consumer spending patterns, information about business, or other market conditions on the map.

 If you are not able to access the functions of this feature, you may be limited by custom roles defined by your organization and set up by your administrator.
 See Custom Roles for privileges and check with your administrator to set up roles specific to your work.

 When creating a color-coded map, it is useful to select a location on the map.
 You can view a specific location such as an address or you can zoom in to an area and use different geography levels including state and county.
 See Navigate the map for help on changing the map background, zooming in or out, printing, and so on.

-- From the Create Maps from Data tab, click Color-Coded Maps.
+- From the Create Maps tab, click Color-Coded Maps.

 The Color-Coded Maps dialog box appears on the left.